mshanghai570/redgifs-ios/README.md

 # redgifs-ios
-An RedGifs app for ios!
+An RedGifs app for ios.